windy-civi/windy-civi/scraper_next/brainstorm.md

 - ⏪ **Bonus: Reveal Power Dynamics**
   Replay legislative logs to uncover hidden patterns—who votes when, with whom, and under whose influence.

-- 📱 **Smarter Windy Civi App (and enables other people to make clients)**
+- 📱 **Smarter P2P Windy Civi Client (+ others can make competitor clients)**
-  Only syncs what changed.
-Enables real-time updates, push notifications, and Web3 features.
+  By being P2P, it's easier for us to implement things like decentralized notifications.
+  Also, anyone else can make client apps too, so the dataset could outlive our app.

+- 🛜 **Works For Free With RSS Feeds**
+  By being feed based, we can also import any RSS feeds with easy into our pipelines, allowing us to get things like Executive Order RSS feeds and Judicial decision feeds easily.

 ---